With contributions by Ana Janevski and Jurij Meden

-In cooperation with Viennale and Austrian Film Museum
+In collaboration with the Austrian Film Museum and the Viennale

 Many of Žilnik’s films have prophetically anticipated real-world events such as the dissolution of Yugoslavia, the economic transition from socialism to a neoliberal order, the elimination of workers’ rights, and the wider social erosion related to labor and migration.
 The exhibition’s title, Shadow Citizens, reflects Žilnik’s lifelong focus on invisible, suppressed, and under- and misrepresented members of society.